azavalny/youtube-clickbait-analysis/README.md

 ### Key Insights:

- * Clickbait Videos are much more likely to have a lot less balanced video statistics due to their weaker correlations
+ * Nonclickbait Videos are much more likely to have a lot less balanced video statistics due to their weaker correlations
     ![](clickbait.png) ![](nonclickbait.png)

  * Clickbait Videos have a much wider distribution of dislikes, which makes sense as the viewer is likely to dislike a video after being mislead by its title and thumbnail.